Progressive Web Apps

 - A parent can also add a new timer to the screen or remove an existing one.

-- There is also a History view that shows a history of what has happened so far.
+- There is also a history view that shows what has happened so far.